octochangelog/octochangelog-webapp/CONTRIBUTING.md

 ## Installing development dependencies

 We use Yarn v1 to manage our dependencies.
-Run the `pnpm install` command in your own Octoclairvoyant directory to install all dependencies:
+Run the `pnpm install` command in your own Octochangelog directory to install all dependencies:

 ```bash
 $ pnpm install